The Inca Trail & Machu Picchu

-Trek the Inca Trail and be awed by a civilization that ruled as the backbone of the Andes for nearly a century.
+Trek the Inca Trail and be awed by a civilization that ruled as the backbone of the Andes for nearly a century

-Picture this: ruins perched seamlessly in cloud forest, challenging mountain passes with snow-capped Andean views, and friendly Peruvian porters, guides and chefs making it as fun and as comfortable as possible at every step of the way.
+Picture this: ruins perched seamlessly in cloud forest, challenging mountain passes with snow-capped Andean views, and friendly Peruvian porters, guides and chefs making it as fun and comfortable as possible at every step of the way.
 Peru's iconic Inca Trail is a chance to follow in the footsteps of a great lost civilization, a trek leading from the old capital of Cusco through the Sacred Valley to the ruins of Ollantaytambo, and up to the Sun Gate overlooking mighty Machu Picchu.
 And once you’ve experienced it, you’ll see why this is considered the mother of all South American treks.

 At a glance